Gleoman/GildedRose-Refactoring-Kata/README.md

 - Standard stock
 - Quality limits

-The majority if the substantive logic has now been taken out of the update
-quality method and passed into these private methods.
+The majority of the substantive logic has now been taken out of the update quality method and passed into these private methods.

 ---